Healthy Homes Assessment Frasertown

 Healthy Homes Assessment Services

 Did you have any idea that the Healthy Homes Standards came into in force on July 1, 2021?
-The landlords are now required to make sure that their Frasertown rental properties meet the minimum Healthy Homes Standards within 90 days of any renewed or new tenancy and all private rental properties are required to be completely in compliance by July 1st 2024.
+Landlords must ensure their Frasertown rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewed or new tenancy and all private rental properties must be completely compliant by 1 July 2024.

 The areas that are covered by the Healthy Homes Standards are:

-We can evaluate the rental property you have in order to determine whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts standards.
-After assessment, we’ll advise you or your property manager about any work needed to be completed. requirements to be completed, and offer an assessment report that includes all the information required for your tenancy agreement’s Healthy Home Statement of Compliance.
+We will evaluate your rental property and determine if it meets the NZ Healthy Homes and Residential Tenancy Acts standards.
+Following the assessment, we’ll advise you or your property manager about the tasks needed to be completed. needs to be done, and offer a report with all the information required for your tenancy contract’s Healthy Home Statement of Compliance.

-Inability to meet the standards under the Healthy Homes Standards is a violation under the Residential Tenancies Act 1986, and any landlord who is found to be not following the rules could be subject to fines of as much as $7,200 and additional healthy homes related fines.
+Failure to fulfill the requirements of the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and any landlord found to not in compliance could face fines of as much as $7,200 and additional healthy homes related fines.

-We’re completely independent assessors of rental property, and are fully qualified for each of Healthy Homes and Homefit.
+We are fully independent assessors of rental properties we are fully certified for both Healthy Homes and Homefit.

 Call Now 0800 894 138